euisuck2/Deep-Learning-project-1/README.md

 - drive.mount('/content/drive')

 ## Machine Learning
 Once you have downloaded the capstone folder, to run the machine learning code in this repository, navigate to the parent directory where the Machine Learning.ipynb file is located and open it in Colaboratory.
-From there, you can run each cell in the notebook sequentially to see the results of the machine learning model.
+However, please refer to the script-data relationship diagram above and run the necessary scripts before Machine Learning.ipynb.
+From there, you can run each cell in the notebook sequentially to see the results of each machine learning model.
 Make sure to have all the required dependencies installed before running the notebook.
 Please refer to requirements.txt.

 ## CNN + Machine Learning
 Refer to README.md under CNN folder for more information.